rackerlabs/design-system/_component_design/date-selector.md

 #### Calendar open and hover

-The date selector opens when the user tabs onto or clicks the date input field.
+The date selector opens when the user clicks the date input field.

 Use the hover state when the user hovers over a date or a month navigation arrow.
 Hovering over the arrows indicates that they user can go back in time or ahead in time.
 Each date in the selector has a hover state, but only one date can be selected.